StanlyRod/ChatGPT-discord-bot/README.md

 ### Usage

-1. Create a python virtual environment, activate the virtual environment, install all the required dependencies.

-2. Navigate to the venv directory and run the bot
+1. After restarting your computer, activate the virtual environment, navigate to the venv directory, and run the bot.py file.

 ```bash
 python bot.py